-As Accounting Officer, the CEO has responsibility for ensuring that the Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of directors where value for money can be improved, including the use of benchmarking data where available.
-The Accounting Officer for the Trust has delivered improved value for money during the year by:
+As accounting officer, the CEO has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+The accounting officer understands that value for money refers to educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.
+The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The accounting officer for the academy trust has delivered improved value for money during the year by:

-- Ensuring that three quotations are sought for high value orders in accordance with the Trust Financial Rules and procedures - Value engineering construction projects to achieve savings where possible - Ensuring that, where possible, contracts are re-negotiated on a Trust-wide basis to achieve better economies of scale - Where existing agreements were already in place, the Trust continued to support suppliers in accordance with Government guidance
+- Ensuring that three quotations are sought for high value orders in accordance with the Trust Financial Rules and procedures. - Value engineering construction projects to achieve savings where possible. - Ensuring that, where possible, contracts are re-negotiated on a Trust-wide basis to achieve better economies of scale. - Where existing agreements were already in place, the Trust continued to support suppliers in accordance with Government guidance.